octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 When bad things will happen in production (and they will), it will too late to realize you don't know what is actually happening.
 From the project's onset, in the [walking skeleton](https://wiki.c2.com/?WalkingSkeleton) - the first time code is deployed on a remote environment, you should know which queries are under execution in the database.

 A native PG view does exactly that : [pg_stat_activity](https://www.postgresql.org/docs/current/monitoring-stats.html#MONITORING-PG-STAT-ACTIVITY-VIEW).
-It mentions which user is executing which query on which database, and the status of this query: it is waiting for the disk, is it waiting for a lock ?
-Increase [track_activity_query_size](https://www.postgresql.org/docs/current/runtime-config-statistics.html#GUC-TRACK-ACTIVITY-QUERY-SIZE) to get the full query text, and set [application_name](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNECT-APPLICATION-NAME) when connecting.
+It mentions which user is executing which query on which database, and the status of this query: is it waiting for the disk, is it waiting for a lock ?

+Make your job easier :
+- identify the component which launched the query by setting [application_name](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNECT-APPLICATION-NAME) when connecting, e.g. with your container id;
+- display the full query text increasing [track_activity_query_size](https://www.postgresql.org/docs/current/runtime-config-statistics.html#GUC-TRACK-ACTIVITY-QUERY-SIZE).

-Once you've got this set and easily accessible (some PaaS offer a web view), you need to know what happened at a specific time, eg. when the response time increased last friday night.
-Again, a built-in feature exists, which logs queries completion in database logs.
+Once you've got this set and easily accessible (some PaaS offer a web view), you need to know what happened at a specific time, e.g. when the response time increased last friday night.
+Do it the same way you do with your nginx router: write events in the log, in standard output, and ship them using a log collector.
+To do so, use the built-in PG feature, which logs queries upon completion.
 You can enable it for queries which exceed some duration, say 10 seconds using [log_min_duration_statements](https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-LOG-MIN-DURATION-STATEMENT) parameter.
 I advise to try logging all queries: if your logs get too big, you can always reduce the retention size.
 Most platforms come with built-in monitoring tools to get CPU, RAM and I/O (disk and network).
 If you send these metrics and your query logs into a dataviz tool, you'll ready in case something happen in production.

 If you still need more, like optimizing your queries, you'll need a statistics tool.
 While optimization should be done at the application level, using an [APM](https://en.wikipedia.org/wiki/Application_performance_management), you can get statistics quickly in the database using [pg_stat_statements](https://www.postgresql.org/docs/current/pgstatstatements.html).
 It's not active by default, as it add some overhead, but it's worth throwing a glance.

-**TL;DR: pg_stat_activity view shows executing queries, pg_stat_statements shows executed queries**
+**TL;DR: pg_stat_activity view shows executing queries, pg_stat_statements shows executed queries, queries can be logged**

-### Concurrency is a concretion

-Concurrency is not an abstraction.
+### Concurrency is not an abstraction

 You may think concurrency is a concern for programming langage designers or architects, something you shouldn't worry about, something that has been taken care of at the beginning of the project.
 Especially in database.
 Well, if you want to ride full throttle, beware of concurrency.

 Let's consider the worst case: we deploy a REST API back-end on a PaaS which offers horizontal auto-scaling, plus DBaS.
 If we want to max out the database performance, we should consider 2 levels : inside the database, and outside the database.
 You want a small pool, saturated with threads waiting for connections.